kylerush/oform/README.md

 new Oform({
   selector: '#mailing-list'
 }).on('success', function(){
-  //The form was successfully validated and a 200 status code as received on the response });
+  //The form was successfully validated and/or POST response was received });
 ```